和紙で広がる表現の世界 ―特性と選び方―

 Methods of Scooping Pulp in Papermaking

 In Japanese papermaking, there are two main methods of scooping pulp: nagashi-zuki (流し漉き) and tame-zuki (溜め漉き).
-The choice of method depends on the type of raw materials used and the intended purpose of the paper.
+The choice of method depends on the type of raw materials used and what paper is made for.

 ◾️Nagashi-zuki Method

-Most washi made today uses the nagashi-zuki method.
-This technique is characterized by a distinctive scooping motion and the use of neri, a natural viscous agent.
+Most washi paper today is made with the nagashi-zuki method.
+This method is known for its unique scooping motion and the use of neri*, a natural viscous agent.

-Using a tool called a suketa (簀桁)*, the papermaker repeatedly scoops the pulp and moves the frame back and forth in both vertical and horizontal directions.
-This motion spreads the pulps evenly in thin layers, forming a uniform sheet of paper.
+Using a paper mold like a frame called suketa (簀桁)*, the papermaker repeatedly scoops the pulp and moves the frame back and forth in both vertical and horizontal directions.
+This motion spreads the pulp evenly in thin layers, forming a uniform sheet of paper.
 This unique method is deeply rooted in Japanese papermaking tradition.

-Note: The specific scooping techniques can vary depending on the type of paper and the region in Japan where it is made.
+Note: The scooping technique can vary depending on the type of paper and the region in Japan where it is made.

 *Suketa (簀桁)...
-A tool used in hand papermaking.
-It consists of two parts: the su (簀), a screen woven from thin bamboo and sedge strips using strong silk thread, and the keta (桁), a frame typically made of cypress wood.
+A mold and deckle used in hand papermaking.
+It consists of two parts: the su (簀), a screen woven from thin bamboo and sedge strips using strong silk thread and the keta (桁), a frame typically made of cypress wood.

 *Neri...A plant-based viscous agent used in washi making.
 The name may vary depending on the region.

-It also thickens moderately in the water, allowing the fibers to float in the water for a long time.
+Moreover, the neri slightly thickens the water, allowing the fibers to stay spread out and suspended in the water for a longer time.

 ◾️Tame-zuki Method

-(Note: Some types of washi made using tame-zuki may still include neri.)
+(Note: Some types of washi made with tame-zuki may still contain neri.)

-After scooping, the suketa (a screen and frame used in hand papermaking) is kept still, allowing the water to drain naturally.
-As the pulp settles on its own, the fibers stabilize, resulting in a beautifully dense and substantial sheet of paper.
+After scooping the pulp, the suketa (mold and deckle) is kept still, allowing the water to drain naturally.
+As the pulp settles on its own, it results in a beautifully dense and substantial sheet of paper.

-Tame-zuki is actually the more common method in many hand-papermaking traditions outside Japan.
+Tame-zuki is actually a more common method in many hand papermaking traditions outside of Japan.

 Paper Terminology: Units and Sizes

-These are the units and terms listed on the PIGMENT TOKYO product page.
-Please refer to this when purchasing.
+These are the units and terms used on PIGMENT TOKYO’s product pages.

-How to Choose Washi: Types and Their Features
+How to Choose Washi Paper: Types and Their Features

-Here are the papers sold at PIGMENT TOKYO.
+Here are the washi papers available for purchase at PIGMENT TOKYO.

-※Please note that thickness and weight may vary depending on the product.
+*Thickness and weight descriptions may vary by product.

 (Product details as of October 15, 2025)

-This article also summarizes each paper’s features with diagrams, which may help you find the right one.
+In this article, each paper’s characteristics are compared with diagrams, which may help you find the right paper more easily.

 Kozo Mulberry Paper